tyler71/xyzzdesign-infectioncontrol/content/en/docs/infection-control/covid-19.md

 {{% /alert %}}

 ## Government Mandate
 Governor Inslee has extended the [stay at home order](https://tribkcpq.files.wordpress.com/2020/05/four-phases.png).
-What does this mean?
+There are four phases to take place throught out the months as the government re-opens.
+With this given information, this means that:

 We are currently in `Phase 1`

 * Stay home & stay healthy
-* Some outdoor activities
+* Some outdoor recreational activities
 * Essential Travel
 * Essential businesses open